Buffalo vs. Ohio NCAA Football Odds, Plays and Insights | October 16, 2021

 Ohio Stats and Trends

-- So far this season Ohio has two wins against the spread.
+- Ohio has two wins against the spread in six games this year.

-- This year, the Bobcats are winless against the spread when entering a game as an underdog of 10 points or more.
+- This season, the Bobcats are winless against the spread when entering a game as an underdog of 9 points or more.

-- Ohio's games this year have eclipsed the over/under two times in six opportunities (33.3%).
+- Ohio's games this season have gone over the total in two out of six opportunities (33.3%).

-- The Bobcats have turned the ball over two more times (7 total) than the Bulls have forced a turnover (5) this season.
+- This year the Bobcats have turned the ball over seven times, two more than the Bulls' takeaways (5).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.